-OVERVIEW OF TITLE VII REQUEST FOR ACCOMMODATION RELATING TO COVID-19 VACCINE MANDATE IN WORKPLACE
+OVERVIEW OF TITLE VII REQUESTS FOR ACCOMMODATION TO OPT OUT OF COVID-19 DRUG MANDATES IN WORKPLACE

 TITLE VI OF THE CIVIL RIGHTS ACT OF 1964